This post contains affiliate links. As an Amazon Associate, Cache Valley Bee Supply earns from qualifying purchases. See our disclosure.

 Package Bees

 A package is roughly 3 pounds of bees (about 10,000) plus a caged mated queen in a screened box.
-The bees and queen are strangers — the colony has to bond and build from scratch.
+The bees and queen are strangers, so the colony has to bond and build from scratch.
 Packages are widely available and less expensive, but they take longer to establish.

 Five-Frame Nuc